Turee/kickstart-your-graphql-api-with-hasura/readme.md

 2. Use [this tool](https://hasura.io/jwt-config) to create a JWT config.
 3. Pass the JWT config as environment variable `HASURA_GRAPHQL_JWT_SECRET` as seen in the [docker-compose.yml](https://github.com/Turee/kickstart-your-graphql-api-with-hasura/blob/master/docker-compose.yml) .

-That was simple enough 😅.

-### Authorization
+### Authorization rules

-Next we are going to implement some access control.
-We don't want to allow users modify another user's orders for example, that would be bad.
-We are going to do this by using Hasura console to generate the required metadata.
+After setting up authentication we are going to implement some access control.
+We will do this by adding the authorization metadata using Hasura console.

+Our goal is to implement following access control for the `user` role:

+- User can see all the pizzas and toppings
+- User can see his own orders

 First, let's give the user permission to select his own orders.
 We will add a custom check that will validate that the `user_id` in the database row will match the `x-hasura-user-id` header.
 ![](order_select.png)